 If we analyse the SVG output, we can notice that the image is composed by diverse polygons (in this case 500 triangles, as explained before):

 If you app/site have big picture sessions, like banners, heros, and you want to maintain an high visual quality, this is the best option.
 Although you can’t load it faster than a smaller version like the image tracing, or even present directly in the first render, inlining it like the LQIP, you don’t have an “ugly visual effect” in this kind of placeholders.

 The biggest downside of this is the computer resources consumption to generate such file.
 In case you have direct access to the image files in your project, you can just run the algorithm and commit the files, but if you try to do this on the server, like processing user uploaded images or pre-caching placeholders for images coming from API calls, this is going to have a high CPU cost.

 Combining the above three libraries, I’ve made up a NodeJS script to run recursively under the assets directory of the project, processing each one and generating the respective placeholders.
 You can check the script on Github.
 Feel free to change and modify on your demand.

 The images, in average, are more than half the entire page size, and this is a bottleneck to diverse applications.
 If you’re doing performance upgrades in your app, this is a good start.
 Smartly loading images doesn’t affects only the visual user experience of your application but the very resources (network/memory) consumed from his device.

-I expect that you liked this article, so to show some support, don’t forget to give some claps 👏 and share with your front-end mates!
+Hope you liked this article!
+To show some support, don’t forget to give some claps 👏 and share with your frontend mates!